 The Final Word

-Although experiencing heart palpitations on keto may be unnerving, know that it will pass once your body adjusts.
-In the meantime, remember to drink water throughout the day, and keep your minerals in balance; balanced electrolytes help maintain a normal heart-muscle contraction and rhythm.
+Although experiencing heart palpitations on keto may be unnerving, know that it will pass once your body adjusts to using ketones for energy.
+Keep your eye on the health benefits of low-carbohydrate living, and, in the meantime, follow your keto meal plans wisely, remember to drink water throughout the day, and keep your minerals in balance; balanced electrolytes help maintain a normal heart-muscle contraction and rhythm.